expo/expo/docs/pages/build-reference/app-extensions.md

 title: iOS App Extensions
 ---

-App extensions let you extend custom functionality and content beyond your app and make it available to users while they’re interacting with other apps or the system.
+App extensions let you extend custom functionality and content beyond your app and make it available to users while they’re interacting with other apps or iOS system functionality.
+EAS Build provides affordances for including app extensions in both bare and managed projects.

-## Bare project
+## Bare projects

-When you build a bare project EAS CLI will automatically detect app extensions configured in your Xcode project and generate all necessary credentials for each target, or you can provide them in `credentials.json` ([Learn more](../../app-signing/local-credentials/#multi-target-project)).
+When you build a bare project, EAS CLI will automatically detect app extensions configured in your Xcode project and generate all necessary credentials for each target, or you can provide them in **credentials.json** ([Learn more](../../app-signing/local-credentials/#multi-target-project)).

 ## Managed projects (experimental support)

-In a standard managed project we have only one application target without any extensions, but with introduction of [config plugins](../../guides/config-plugins) it became possible to create new targets on the fly.
-When EAS Build worker is executing `expo prebuild` a new Xcode targets can be added to the project, but at that point it is to late to generate credentials for them, so we need a way to declare earlier what targets will be exist during build.
+A typical, simple managed project we have a single application target and no app extensions.
+You can add an app extension to your project by writing a [config plugin](../../guides/config-plugins) (or using a library that creates an extension with its own config plugin).
+Config plugins let you add targets to the Xcode project that is generated during the "Prebuild" phase of a build job.

-To declare new target add in your **app.json**:
+Declaring app extensions with `extra.eas.build.experimental.ios.appExtensions` in your app config makes it possible for EAS CLI to know what app extensions exist *before the build starts* (before the Xcode project has been generated) to ensure that the required credentials are generated and validated.
+Config plugins are also able to modify the app config, and in most cases if you are using a library that adds an extension then the config plugin will also add the required configuration to declare the extension in your app config.
+If you are writing a library, we recommend that you consider this.
+The following is an example of what this would look like if it were declared directly in **app.json**:

 ```json
 {